pulumi/pulumi-hugo/themes/default/content/about/_index.md

 ---
 title: About
-meta_desc: Pulumi is a Seattle-based company that enables teams to create, deploy, and manage modern cloud applications and infrastructure.
+meta_desc: Pulumi's open source infrastructure as code SDK enables you to create, deploy, and manage infrastructure on any cloud, using your favorite languages.
 type: page
 layout: about
 menu: